Jaleel-VS/Jaleel-VS/README.md

 <h2 align="center">Hola Mundo, soy Jaleel 👋</h2>

-I'm a software engineer @ Old Mutual Investment Group.
-I enjoy all things tech and I have a special interest in deep learning, backend development, and educational software.

-Currently I'm working in the Data Engineering team in my company, at school I'm working with Flutter and Dart, and in my personal time I do full stack projects in Next.JS and Sveltekit
+I'm a software engineer @ Entelect.
+I enjoy all things tech and I have a special interest in data engineering, backend development, and educational software.
+In my spare time I do full stack projects in Next.JS and have gotten into game development.
+I like drawing, learning (human) languages, taking walks and reading

 ## Technologies I use often 💻
 ### Languages